 6. Disconnect the negative (–) battery cable, then the positive (+) battery cable.

-7. Disconnect the wire harness from port 1 on the controller.
+7. Disconnect the onboard Wi-Fi module's wire harness from port 1 on the underside of the generator's control panel.

 1. Push the threaded end of the Mobile Link Wi-Fi/Ethernet device from the controller end panel from the inside.
 Only the threads should show from the outside of the enclosure.